Skip to content

 Installation

 You can find detailed instructions to install Lean, mathlib, and supporting tools on our website.
-Alternatively, click on the button below to open a Gitpod workspace containing the project.
+Alternatively, click on one of the buttons below to open a GitHub Codespace or a Gitpod workspace containing the project.

 Open in Gitpod